zajitschek/metaanalysis/chapters/chapter2.md

 ## Resources
 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true)
-An extensive list of alternative systematic review formulation question frameworks can be found [here](https://www.networks.nhs.uk/nhs-networks/nwas-library-and-information-service/documents/alternative-question-structures-for-different-types-of-systematic-review)
+Alternative systematic review formulation question frameworks can be found [here](https://libguides.city.ac.uk/postgraduate_research/frameworks)
 <br>

-However, for your
-## question framework you should in general define
+###However, for your question framework you should in general define

 •	Variables of interest
 •	research designs
 •	historical, geographical, theoretical context

-You will need to know what you're after and what you're not interested in, in order to ***discriminate relevant from irrelevant studies***
+You will need to know what you're after and what you're not interested in, in order to ***discriminate relevant from irrelevant studies.***

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true) You should always be able to justify your question as important, relevant and timely.
 This holds true for other research questions as well, and will affect the likelihood of a meta-analysis you propose to perform to gain support (by an academic supervisor, a grant agency, in an academic and a non-academic environment), and its impact on the target audience.